J-A-N-T-M/SocialMediaApp/README.md

 ---| --- | ---
-groupId | String | Unique ID for each group messageId | String | Unique ID for each message user | Pointer to User | current user profile message| String | message created by user image | File | (optional) image attached to message sentAt | DateTime | Time a which the message is sent createdAt | DateTime | Time at which the group is created profilePicture | File | picture of user
+groupId | String | Unique ID for each group messageId | String | Unique ID for each message user | Pointer to User | Current user profile message| String | Message created by user image | File | (optional) Image attached to message sentAt | DateTime | Time a which the message is sent createdAt | DateTime | Time at which the group is created profilePicture | File | Picture of user

 ***Profile***
 Property | Type | Descripition